0xVector/mmo-rpg/README.md

 - redo some parts of attacking (player state sync feels especially fragile)
 - knockback
 - make attack animation less weird
+- document the code better (so the generated docs are not so empty)

 ### Features
 - more mobs